saurookadook/nlp-stock-sa/README.md

-This is a stock sentiment analysis
+This is a stock sentiment analysis project